openstack/ceilometer/doc/source/configuration.rst

-sample_source                    openstack                             The source name of emitted samples control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid database_connection              mongodb://localhost:27017/ceilometer  Database connection string metering_api_port                8777                                  The port for the ceilometer API server reseller_prefix                  AUTH\_                                Prefix used by swift for reseller token nova_http_log_debug              False                                 Log request/response parameters between nova and ceilometer glance_page_size                 0                                     Number of items to request in each paginated Glance API
+sample_source                    openstack                             The source name of emitted samples control_exchange                 ceilometer                            AMQP exchange to connect to if using RabbitMQ or Qpid database_connection              mongodb://localhost:27017/ceilometer  Database connection string reseller_prefix                  AUTH\_                                Prefix used by swift for reseller token nova_http_log_debug              False                                 Log request/response parameters between nova and ceilometer glance_page_size                 0                                     Number of items to request in each paginated Glance API